Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Chargers have covered the spread once this season when favored by 2.5 points or more (in two chances).

-- Los Angeles' games this year have not gone over any of four set point totals.
+- Los Angeles' games this year have not gone over the total in four opportunities.

 - Los Angeles is 3-1 against the spread and 3-1 overall this season when the team scores more than 16.8 points.

-- In games that Los Angeles piles up over 250.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- When Los Angeles picks up more than 250.3 yards, the team is 3-1 against the spread and 3-1 overall.

 - This year, the Chargers have turned the ball over four times, one more than the Browns' takeaways (3).